 Osprey Daylite Plus backpack – ~20 L, lightweight, with lots of pockets for organization.
 Small enough to be accepted as a flight personal item!

-Tom Bihn bags we’d love to take on safari but don’t own (yet!)
+We love Tom Bihn bags and we’d love to take these on safari someday!

-- Aeronaut duffel bag/backpack – being considered as one of our primary carry-ons.
-An elegant travel bag with great organizational features.
+- Aeronaut duffel bag/backpack – An elegant travel bag with great organizational features.

-- Western Flyer – with multiple carry options, this would make a great personal carry-on for outbound trip and primary carry-on for trip home when we’ve checked our duffel.
+- Western Flyer or the soon-to-be-released Trinity- with multiple carry options, these would make a great personal carry-on for outbound trip and primary carry-on for trip home when we’ve checked our duffel.

 Swarovski CL 8 x 30 pocket binoculars – at 1 lb., 1 oz. we saved 9 ounces from our Vortex Talon (an at-home favorite) and the optics are AMAZING!